oav27/oav27/README.md

 - 👋 Hi, I’m @oav27
 - 👀 I’m interested in all things that have to do with Computer Sciene and Entertainment!
 I love CGI, Visual Effects, Digital Looks, Games ... basically all the technical behind design, animation, visual effects and gaming!
-- 🌱 I’m currently learning Fundamentals of Computer Systems!
+- 🌱 I’m currently learning Computer Graphics!!
 - 💞️ I’m looking to collaborate on anything that can help me learn about the industry relating to tech in entertainment and design!
 - 📫 <ins>How to reach me:</ins> go to my [LinkedIn](https://www.linkedin.com/in/olivia-a-494759269) to message or email me!
 - 😄 <ins>Pronouns:</ins> She/Her